Terry Robiskie

 Terrance Joseph Robiskie (born November 12, 1954) is an American former professional football player and coach in the National Football League (NFL).
 He played five seasons as a running back.
-After his playing career, he was an assistant coach for the Buffalo Bills, Tennessee Titans, Atlanta Falcons, Miami Dolphins, Cleveland Browns, Washington Redskins, Los Angeles Raiders, and Jacksonville Jaguars.
+After his playing career, Robiskie was an assistant coach for the Buffalo Bills, Tennessee Titans, Atlanta Falcons, Miami Dolphins, Cleveland Browns, Washington Redskins, Los Angeles Raiders, and Jacksonville Jaguars.

 Early life and playing career

 Robiskie was born in New Orleans and was raised in Lucy, Louisiana, a city 25 mi west of New Orleans.
-He attended Second Ward High School in Edgard, Louisiana, where he was a star quarterback.
+He attended Second Ward High School in Edgard, Louisiana and was a star quarterback there.
 After high school, Robiskie went to Louisiana State University, where he was converted to a running back for LSU's football team.
 During his senior year in 1976, Robiskie was a first-team All-SEC running back.
 He was the first LSU running back to run for over 200 yards in a single game, gaining 214 yards in 30 attempts against Rice University in 1976.
 Robiskie was also the first LSU running back to run for over 1,000 yards in a season (1976), and the first LSU running back to run for over 2,500 yards in a career (1973–76).

-Robiskie was drafted in the eighth round by the Oakland Raiders.
+Robiskie was drafted in the eighth round of the 1977 NFL Draft by the Oakland Raiders.
 He spent five years in the NFL as a running back with the Raiders (1977–79) and the Miami Dolphins (1980–81), while playing for acclaimed coaches John Madden, Tom Flores, and Don Shula.
 Robiskie was a role player, rushing for only 553 yards and five touchdowns in five seasons before injury forced his retirement.

 Coaching career

 Los Angeles Raiders

 Robiskie entered the coaching profession with the Los Angeles Raiders in 1982 as the assistant running backs coach, where he tutored Marcus Allen to two Pro Bowls and two 1,000-yard seasons.
 Robiskie was the assistant special teams coach for the Raiders from 1985 to 1987, and he tutored tight ends in 1988.

 Robiskie was the offensive coordinator for the Raiders from 1989 to 1993.
 In 1990, the Raiders ranked ninth in the NFL with 126.8 yards rushing per game and quarterback Jay Schroeder ranked sixth in the NFL with a 90.8 passer rating.
-In 1992, the Raiders ranked 11th in the NFL with 112.1 yards rushing.
-In 1993, the Raiders ranked fifth in the NFL in passing and 13th in total offense as Robiskie helped quarterback Jeff Hostetler pass for 3,242 yards and 14 touchdowns.
+Two years later, the Raiders ranked 11th in the NFL with 112.1 yards rushing.
+The following season, the Raiders ranked fifth in the NFL in passing and 13th in total offense as Robiskie helped quarterback Jeff Hostetler pass for 3,242 yards and 14 touchdowns.
 Robiskie's 12 years with the Raiders included seven playoff stints, four division titles, and a 38–9 victory over the Washington Redskins in Super Bowl XVIII.